AdobeAtAdobe/aem-spa-example/README.md

 1. sighlty support
 2. 6.0 with mobile application support

 This has only been tested with 6.1 at this point.
+Also all our components only support Touch UI.

 I will be adding a link to the slide share from the talk once its been posted.